black-desk/ytj/README.md

-# CPP template
+# ytj

-This is a template of my c++ project.
+This project is a simple header-only library contains some functions to perform 2-ways convert between YAML::Node and nlohmann::json and a little cli program `ytj` to read yaml from file and print json to stdout.